kurtosis-tech/kurtosis/docs/docs/reference/sdk.md

 if users want to enumerate all enclave names, say for an autocomplete like function.

 **Returns**
-* `enclaveNames`: This list a sorted list of enclave names
+* `enclaveNames`: This is a sorted list of enclave names

 ServiceLogsStreamContent
 ------------------------